Physiotherapy

 • Riding problems

-• Neurological problems
+• Neurological disorders

-• Chronic conditions
+• Chronic conditions, palliative care

-A treatment always starts with a physiotherapeutic examination.
+An initial consultation starts with a physiotherapeutic examination.

-Then the actual treatment is started .
+Then the actual treatment is carried out.

 Massotherapy

-The release of endorphins reduces pain and makes it easier for the horse to relax and let go, which promotes the introduction of other techniques.
-That is why treatment is usually started with it.
-The blood and oxygen supply to the muscles is stimulated while waste products are removed faster.
+The release of endorphins relieves pain making it easier for the horse to relax and let go, which promotes introduction of other techniques.
+Therefore, treatment is usually started with it.

 Mobilization & Stretching